BryceMarshall/ParityModels/README.md

 Assumptions:

-- Split Sensor apart from Control in order to store controls (inputs to system) seperately from sensors(data points)
+- Split Sensor apart from Control in order to store controls (inputs to system) seperately from sensors (data points)

-- Used Address as a House identifier - many other fields could have been added
+- Used Address as an example House identifier

-- Possible Improvements:
+- Next Improvements:
     - Do validation for valid control states/sensor values on the model instead of in save()
-    - Show possible values in Django UI
+    - Show possible control values in Django UI (had trouble populating 'choices' field dynamically - should they have been another table?)